LK-Tmac1/GameofYouThrones/README.md

 # GameofYouThrones

+##About Insight Data Engineering program
+This program is a 7 weeks intensive project based training program that helps engineers to prepare their career as data engineers.
+More details can be found here: www.insightdataengineering.com

 ##Story
 Like many users, I often watch videos on YouTube, subscribe to some channels, and sometimes get subscription emails.
 It seems those channel owners can make money from not only ads, but also subscribers: http://bit.ly/1M8xzcD, http://bit.ly/1KWZYA4.